centreon/centreon-engine/doc/en/release_notes/engine20.04.rst

 =======================

 The code that validates the UTF-8 strings was buggy and could keep as is some characters that were not UTF-8.
+It is fixed and moved to the cbmod module.

 =======================
 Centreon Engine 20.04.4